statikbe/laravel-filament-flexible-content-blocks/README.md

 Do the step below to ensure that tailwind will pick up the css classes used by the flexible content blocks components.

-1. In the tailwind config of your filament back-end, add the following lines to the `content` array:
+1. In the tailwind CSS file (probably in `resources/css/filament/theme.css`) of your filament back-end, add the following line:
 ```
-'./config/filament-flexible-content-blocks.php',
+@source '../../../../resources/views/filament';
 ```

-2. Likewise, in the tailwind config of your front-end, add the following lines to the `content` array:
+2. Likewise, in the CSS of your front-end, add the following lines:

 ```
-'./vendor/statikbe/laravel-filament-flexible-content-blocks/**/*.blade.php',
+@source "../../vendor/statikbe/laravel-filament-flexible-content-blocks/**/*.blade.php";
-'./config/filament-flexible-content-blocks.php',
+@source "../../config/filament-flexible-content-blocks.php";
 ```

 ## AI features